ixjf/MSIRGB/README.md

- MSIRGB is an alternative to MSI Mystic Light for controlling motherboard LEDs*.
+ MSIRGB is an alternative to MSI Mystic Light for controlling motherboard LEDs & 5050?
+LED strips.
 Unlike the latter, there is no limitation to 7 fixed colours.

  Aside from providing a GUI for quickly experimenting with different basic effects, it also provides a scripting interface to create more advanced effects like [this one](#example-effects) and to auto-run these effects on Windows startup.

  Many thanks to [nagisa/msi-rgb](https://github.com/nagisa/msi-rgb) which helped me start this project.

  **NOTE: MSIRGB is in bug-fix only-mode.
 No new features will be added, so don't bother asking.
 Lua scripts already allow you to do whatever you might feel like doing, within the boundaries set by hardware limitations.**

- \* It has been reported to affect all motherboard LEDs as well, but I do not guarantee it.

  # How to use
   1. Check if your motherboard is supported.
 [I provide no warranty should your motherboard malfunction.](#license)